-Legal Standard A suspect may be detained when: You can articulate facts and circumstances that would lead a reasonable officer to believe that the suspect has, is, or is about to be, involved in criminal activity ; You use the minimal amount of force necessary to detain a co-operative suspect; Once the stop is made, you must diligently pursue a means of investigation that will confirm or dispel your suspicions; If your suspicions are dispelled , the person must be immediately released or the stop converted into a consensual encounter.
+A susp Legal Standard ect may be detained when: You can articulate facts and circumstances that would lead a reasonable officer to believe that the suspect has, is, or is about to be, involved in criminal activity ; You use the minimal amount of force necessary to detain a co-operative suspect; Once the stop is made, you must diligently pursue a means of investigation that will confirm or dispel your suspicions; If your suspicions are dispelled , the person must be immediately released or the stop converted into a consensual encounter.

-These cases represent binding authority from Pennsylvania, the 3rd Circuit, or U.S. Supreme Court.
-It's important to confirm that these cases are consistent with current state law and agency policy which may be more restrictive.
+These cases represent binding authority from Utah, the 10th Circuit, or U.S. Supreme Court.
+It's important to confirm these cases are consistent with current state law and agency policy which may be more restrictive.